-Recommended: MSM Light Pollution Reduction 82mm, or Hoya Starscape 77mm or NiSi Natural Night square or Baader Moon and Skyglow 2".
+Recommended: MSM Light Pollution Reduction 82mm, or Hoya Starscape 77mm or Baader Moon and Skyglow 2".

 Ultra High Contrast filters straddle the line between filters designed to only block specific frequencies (light pollution) and those designed to allow specific frequencies (nebular gases).
 I would recommend these over LPS filters when shooting deep space and when there's a quarter moon out.

 Recommended: Optolong UHC EOS Clip or Optolong UHC Nikon Clip or SVBony UHC 2" or Baader UHC-S 2"